tdillon/7/README.md

 ### Installation
 You can use npm, jspm, or directly link the files as you see fit.
+The bundle file (dist/7.bundle.js) may be beneficial to you if you need a System.register version.

 ```shell
 npm i seven-segment --save